-The intern receives the schedule of rotations for the program during orientation.
-Changes in the rotation schedule may be necessary due to facility staff injury, turnover and/or other unforeseen situations including COVID 19 pandemic.
-If the intern needs to have his/her schedule changed for personal reasons, he/she must make the internship director aware of such change with at least one week's notice; emergency situations are the exception.
-It is the intern's responsibility to contact all preceptors five to seven days before the intern is scheduled to begin supervised training with the preceptor.
+The Intern receives the schedule of rotations for at least the first month during program orientation.
+Changes in the rotation schedule may be necessary due to facility staff injury, turnover and/or other unforeseen situations including the impact of the COVID 19 pandemic.
+If the Intern needs to have his/her schedule changed for personal reasons, he/she must make the Internship Director aware of such change with at least one week's notice; emergency situations are the exception.
+It is the Intern's responsibility to contact all Preceptors five to seven days before the Intern is scheduled to begin supervised training with the Preceptor.
 Contact information is available in the Direction section of the internship program handbook, which is on the google drive.
+If it is a late-minute, back up placement r/t COVID, the DI director will provide the intern with contact information and/or outpatient dialysis/long term care will provide DI director with placements which will be forwarded on to interna.

-- 1. The intern receives the schedule of rotations by week during DI program orientation as hard copies and on flash drive.
+- 1. The Intern receives the schedule of rotations by week during DI program orientation as hard copies and on flash drive.
 Supervised practice rotations are planned at facilities, but if the COVID 19 or other health emergency arises some training may be completed via online classes, group assignments, case studies, simulations, etc. - 2.
-The intern may request a personal schedule change.
-If the intern's schedule change is granted, the internship director adjusts the schedule.
-The internship director informs any preceptor who is affected by the schedule change. - 3.
-The intern is responsible to contact the preceptor five to seven days in advance of the rotation start to determine start time and initial meeting site.
-At this time, the intern will also provide the preceptor with a blank, electronic version of the evaluation form that the preceptor will need to fill out and return to the intern at the end of the rotation.
-If the intern does not get a response from the new preceptor within three days of rotation (or sooner) he/she needs to contact the DI director. - 4.
-Interns are expected to send a hand-written thank you card to each supervised practice facility at the end of their rotation.

-Additionally, interns may choose to send individual thank you notes to preceptors if they had more than one preceptor at an individual supervised practice site.
-Thank you emails must be sent to any preceptor providing a COVID 19 pandemic-related offsite rotation.
+The Intern may request a personal chedule change.
+If the Intern's schedule change is granted, the Internship Director adjusts the schedule.
+The Internship Director informs any Preceptor who is affected by the schedule change. - 3.
+The Intern is responsible to contact the Preceptor five to seven days in advance of the rotation start to determine start time and initial meeting site.
+At this time, the Intern will also provide the Preceptor with a blank, electronic version of the evaluation form that Preceptor will need to fill out and return to the Intern at the end of the rotation.
+If the intern does not get a response from new preceptor within three days of rotation (or sooner) he/she needs to contact the DI director. - 4.
+Interns are expected to send a hand-written thank you card to each supervised practice facility at the end of their rotation if this is an "live" onsite rotation; email thank yous are acceptable for virtual rotations.
+Additionally, Interns may choose to send individual thank you notes to Preceptors if they had more than one preceptor at an individual supervised practice site. .